 A native Korean, Dr. Ryu received an acceptance and embarked on her studies at the Purcell School and Junior Royal Academy of Music in London as a recipient of the U.K.’s Music and Dance Scheme scholarship at the age of 14.
 She went on to graduate from the Royal Academy of Music in London with a Bachelor of Music degree.
 As Dr. Ryu expanded her academic path to the United States, she completed her Master of Music program at Yale University and obtained an Artist Diploma degree at the Colburn School Conservatory of Music.
 In 2015, she successfully completed her Doctor of Musical Arts program at Northwestern University.
 Dr. Ryu has the distinction of enrolling in each graduate school and program on a full scholarship.
 Her professors and mentors include James Giles, Ory Shihor, Claude Frank, Pascal Nemirovski, and Christopher Elton.

 Furthermore, Dr. Ryu continues her passion to impart the richness of music through presenting numerous solo recitals, collaborative performances, lectures, classes, adjudication and community outreach.
-She maintains her private studio in Mission Oaks, Camarillo, CA.
+She maintains a private studio for select students.